oyinmi/oyinmi/README.md

-- 👋 Hi, I’m Oluwatomi Oyinkansola Taiwo
+- 👋 Hi, I’m Oluwatomi Taiwo
 - 👀 I’m interested in creating amazing product for the clients using TypeScript, Next.js, React Native, React.js, Node.js and Python.
 - 🌱 I’m currently learning GraphQL in order spread do more and be more valuable.
 - 💞️ I’m looking to collaborate on project and do more contributions to open source.